spellshape/cli/docs/versioned_docs/version-v0.25.2/07-cli.md

 For example, let's review a command that generates the code to handle a list of posts and each post has "title" and "body" fields:

-  ignite scaffold list post title body
+  spellshape scaffold list post title body

 This provides you with a "Post" type, MsgCreatePost, MsgUpdatePost, MsgDeletePost and two queries: Post and PostAll.
 The compiled CLI, let's say the